HumphrysFamilyTree.com

 My wife's ancestors - Dudley - Contents

-1st Earl of Leicester
+Robert Dudley, 1st Earl of Leicester

 Robert Dudley, 1st Earl of Leicester, by unknown artist, c.1564.

-From Tudor Place.
-See full size.
+From Wikipedia and Tudor Place.

-mar 1stly to Amy Robsart (see here),
+He mar 1stly to Amy Robsart.

-cr 1st Earl of Leicester 1564,
+He was cr 1st Earl of Leicester 1564.

-mar 2ndly, 1573 (secretly) to Douglas Howard (see here) and had issue,
+He mar 2ndly, 1573 (secretly) to Douglas Howard and had issue.

-his nephew Sir Philip Sidney wrote The Lady of May prob.
-1578 to promote his and Leicester's causes to the Queen,
+His nephew Sir Philip Sidney wrote The Lady of May prob.
+1578 to promote his and Leicester's causes to the Queen.

-but died 1588, age 56 yrs, bur Collegiate Church of St.Mary, Warwick.
+bur Collegiate Church of St.Mary, Warwick.

 Title extinct, later revived in Sidney family.